luketpeterson/atomspace-bootstrap-guide/contents/01_getting_oriented.rst

 - An unordered link might be used to define a set, like the set of all animals.
 - An ordered link may be used to define a list or sequence, like the colors of the rainbow.
 - An ordered link with only two referants can be used to define a binary relationship, like "A cat is an animal."
-In other words, ordered links can express a direction; "A cat is an animal." is not equivalent to "An animal is a cat."
+In other words, ordered links can express a direction; The statement: "A cat is an animal." is not equivalent to "An animal is a cat.".
+Directionality can be important.

 A more complete overview of the atoms can be found here: `<https://wiki.opencog.org/w/Atom_types>`_  But I didn't initially have the needed context to understand the information on that page until I'd spent a bit more time with the Atomspace.
 I'd recommend wading into the shallow-end of the pool, especially if you're unfamiliar with *Knowledge Base* concepts.